 A board is made of groups.
 A group is a color-coded section on your board that will contain your tasks.
 A group can be a week, a month, a specific step of a project, or whatever you want.

 To add a new group to your board, hover over the title of any existing group and you will see a arrow appearing on the left side.
-Click it and choose "add group of pulses".
+Click it and choose "add group".

 A new tab will appear at the top of your board as below right under the filter/board: